Phoenix Campus Violence Attorney

 These are only some ways in which colleges and universities can be held liable for campus crime.

+If you have been the victim of campus rape, hazing, or other violence, it’s important to take action immediately to protect your rights.
 We assist clients in representing them in filing notifications with and lawsuits against colleges and universities, and filing lawsuits against all others who we believe may bear legal liability.

 - The University of Arizona